solacemind/solacemind.github.io/README.md

 ## 🌟 Project Overview

-SolaceMind is built with a simple mission: **Democratize access to emotional support.**
+Solace Mind is built with a simple mission: **Democratize access to emotional support.**

 Many individuals face barriers when seeking mental health help for the cost, stigma, limited availability, or fear of judgment.
 SolaceMind addresses these gaps by offering: